astromsshin/cloud_ex/README.txt

-The cluster name is mycluster in these examples, and the number of hosts is 3.
-The cluster consists of a single master and two slaves (i.e., minions).
+The cluster name is mycluster in these examples, and the number of hosts is 16 as described in ex_mpirun_hostfile.txt and ex_parallel_hostfile.txt.
+The cluster consists of a single master and multiple slaves (i.e., minions).

 See the following documents: